 standing before the Angel of the Lord,

 The Angel of the LORD here is the pre-incarnate Christ.
 “Standing” here represents standing in the presence of the LORD to serve (Deut 10:8; 2 Chr 29:11).

 and Satan [literally, accuser] standing at his right hand to oppose him.

 “Satan” means the adversary.
 He accuses those who sin.
 If Joshua the high priest were rejected by God, then Israel as a nation would be rejected because the high priest stood before God, representing the nation of Israel.

 And the Lord [second person of the Trinity] said to Satan, “The Lord [first person of the Trinity] rebuke you, Satan!

-The LORD speaks to Satan yet distinguishes Himself from “the” LORD in the following phrase.
-Satan functions as the prosecutor of Joshua.
+The LORD spoke to Satan yet distinguished Himself from “the” LORD in the following phrase.
+Satan functioned as the prosecutor of Joshua.
 Now the prosecutor is on trial.